Nugget-Sk/universe-of-origins/README.md

 Download [The Source Code of Latest Release](https://github.com/Nugget-Sk/universe-of-origins/releases/latest) & [Fabric Launcher](https://fabricmc.net/use/installer/)
 #### Fabric Installation
 - Close your minecraft (if it's open)
-- If you use Windows, download the .exe version (Download For Windows), because it doesn't require Java to be installed on your system.
-It instead uses Java that came with the official launcher.
-For macOS and Linux, you should download the .jar version.
-Sometimes, you need to install Java before this step.
 - Once open it should look like this.
 ![Fabric Installer Screen](https://docs.fabricmc.net/assets/players/installing-fabric/installer-screen.png)
 - Select minecraft version 1.20.1 & leave loader version as is.